New Saint Andrews College

 New Saint Andrews College is a private classical Christian college in Moscow, Idaho.
-It was founded in 1994 by Christ Church, and modeled in part on the curriculum of Harvard College of the seventeenth century.
+It was founded in 1994 by Christ Church.
 The college offers no undergraduate majors, but follows a single, integrated classical liberal arts curriculum from a Christian worldview in its associate's and bachelor's degree programs.
 The college also offers master's degrees in theology and letters and classical Christian studies.
 The New Saint Andrews board, faculty, and staff are confessionally Reformed (Calvinist).
 Board members are affiliated with the Communion of Reformed Evangelical Churches (CREC).
+The Elders of nearby Christ Church serve as the college's spiritual authority.

 History

-New Saint Andrews began with four students in the fall of 1994 and graduated its first two students in 1998.
-It moved to its present location in downtown Moscow when it purchased the historic Skattaboe Block (1892).
+New Saint Andrews College first opened its doors on August 29, 1994, beginning with four students that fall, and graduated its first two students in 1998.
+It moved to its present location in downtown Moscow when it purchased the historic Skattaboe Block (built in 1892).

-In 2005, New Saint Andrews became an accredited member of the Transnational Association of Christian Colleges and Schools (TRACS), which is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA).
-TRACS authorized the college as a Category III Master's degree-granting institution in April 2007.
-New Saint Andrews was nationally reaccredited in 2010.
-The college is a charter member of the Association of Classical and Christian Schools (ACCS) and a member of the Association of Reformed Institutions of Higher Education (ARIHE).

 The college was featured on the Christian Broadcasting Network in March 2006.
-In August 2006 New Saint Andrews was named by the Intercollegiate Studies Institute as one of the top 50 schools for "conservatives, old-fashioned liberals, and people of faith."
-The college was also featured in the September 30, 2007 edition of The New York Times Magazine in an article titled, "Onward Christian Scholars."
+In August 2006, New Saint Andrews was named by the Intercollegiate Studies Institute as one of the top 50 schools for "conservatives, old-fashioned liberals, and people of faith."
+The college was also featured in The New York Times Magazine in September 2007.

 Roy Atwood served as president until 2014, and was succeeded by Ben Merkle.
+The college purchased a second building in downtown Moscow, a former nightclub, with the intention to develop it into a music conservatory.
+A permit for the expansion was approved by the city in 2017.

+A 2020 recruitment advertisement published online by the college led the town's mayor to state that the video "conveys a message of intolerance to anyone who does not fit traditional male-female gender identities" and was not reflective of the city's positions on gender identity; according to The Guardian, the advertisement was "seen as transphobic by many in Moscow".